Porsche 911: 911SC (1978–1983)

 In 1978, Porsche introduced the new version of the 911, called the '911SC'.
 Porsche reintroduced the SC designation for the first time since the 356SC (as distinguished from the race engined 356 Carrera).
 There was no Carrera version of the 911SC.
 According to modern-day Porsche literature and websites (there is no period reference to SC meaning anything) the "SC" stands for "Super Carrera".
-It featured a 3.0-litre aluminum engine with Bosch K-Jetronic fuel injection and a 5-speed 915 transmission.
+It featured a 3.0-litre aluminium engine with Bosch K-Jetronic fuel injection and a 5-speed 915 transmission.
 Originally power output was 180 PS, later 191 PS and then in 1981 it was increased to 204 PS.
-The move to an aluminum engine was to regain case reliability, something missing for many years with magnesium.
+The move to an aluminium engine was to regain case reliability, something missing for many years with magnesium.
 In 1981 a Cabriolet concept car was introduced at the Frankfurt Motor Show.
 The convertible body design also featured four-wheel drive, although this was dropped in the production version.
 The first 911 Cabriolet debuted in late 1982, as a 1983 model.
 This was Porsche's first cabriolet since the 356 of the mid-1960s.
 A total of 4,214 were sold in its introductory year, despite its premium price relative to the open-top targa.
 Cabriolet versions of the 911 have been offered ever since.

 In 1979, Porsche had made plans to replace the 911 with their new 928 company flagship.
 Sales of the 911 remained so strong, however, that Porsche revised its strategy and decided to inject new life into the 911 editions.
 911 SC sales totaled 58,914 cars.